mtrazzi/tw-ch/README.md

 jupyter notebook
 ```

-Then click on the thing and to "Restart and run all cells"
+Then click on the `tw_ch.ipynb` file and do Kernel > "Restart and run all cells"

 ### Optional